luxonis/depthai-python/docs/source/components/messages/nn_data.rst

 NNData
 ======

-Carries tensors and their metadata
+This message carries output(s) of the :ref:`NeuralNetwork` node.
+This includes one or more output tensors and their metadata.

 Reference
 #########